 1 Neal’s Yard

 I have a soft spot for Ben’s Cookies.
-I ate at one of the original locations in Bath, England when I was in my mid-20s and I was ecstatic when I found out the only location in the US was in Salt Lake City Utah, a city I was living close to at the time.
-Going there was like experiencing a piece of the U.K. The company has expanded and it currently has a location in Covent Garden where the pillowy cookies are piled high behind panes of glass and the smell wafts through the covered arcades.
-My favorite cookie is the simple milk chocolate.
+In my mid-20s, I ate at one of the original locations in Bath, England.
+I was ecstatic when I found out the only location in the US was in Salt Lake City Utah, a city I was living close to at the time.
+Going there was like experiencing a piece of the United Kingdom.
+The company has expanded to include location through London including a shop in Covent Garden.
+The smell of fresh baked cookies wafts through the covered arcades.
+My favorite pillowy cookie is the simple milk chocolate.

 13A The Market Building

 +44 20 7240 6599

-The British brasserie at the Rosewood London has many faces.
-In the morning it is a bustling city diner.
-By lunchtime, it’s a sophisticated spot for a business lunch and by nighttime it’s one of the world’s great gin bars with no less than 500 gins and 30 tonics.
-Pull up a seat at the bar and the knowledgeable bartenders will tell you everything you’ve ever wanted to know about gin and poor you a concoction that perfectly suits your mood and palate.
+Rosewood London’s British brasserie, Holborn Dining Room, has many faces.
+In the morning, it’s a bustling city diner.
+At lunchtime, it’s a sophisticated spot for a business lunch and by night it’s one of the world’s great gin bars with a selection of 500 gins and 30 tonics.
+Pull up a seat at the bar and the knowledgeable bartenders will tell you everything you’ve ever wanted to know about gin and pour you a concoction that perfectly suits your mood and palate.

 252 High Holborn

 +44 20 3747 8633

-One of London’s older coffee roasters is still its best as far as I’m concerned.
+One of London’s longtime coffee roasters is still its best.
 Monmouth began roasting coffee using old-fashioned machines in a basement in Covent Garden in 1978.
 Today, its roasting facility is in Bermondsey, but it still has a Covent Garden storefront.
-The space features a minimalist design aesthetic, excellent French pastries and strong nuanced coffee.
-The beans always come from sustainable and fair trade farms and cooperatives.
+The space features minimalist design, excellent French pastries and strong nuanced coffee.
+The beans always come from sustainable, fair trade farms and cooperatives.

 27 Monmouth Street